icaromisquita/cafe_Haus/README.md

 # Coffee Shop Website

 This repository contains the HTML and CSS files for a simple coffee shop website, in german language.
+It is deployed on this link: [Café Haus](https://cafe-haus.vercel.app/)
 ## Description

 This website provides a basic online presence for a fictional coffee shop.
 It includes sections for: